 Hi!
 I'm Christine Loff.
 I have been sewing since I was four.

 My mother was a tailor, trained in England, and she decided I should receive the typical training in sewing, knitting and crochet that any European girl would have.
-I learned to sew and knit small clothes for my Barbie dolls!
+At an early age, I learned to knit and sew dolls clothes for my Barbie dolls!

 At age 14, my mother began to train me in tailoring, and by the time I was 18, I was making suits, jackets and overcoats.
 I still think hand-made clothes are the best!